videojs/blog/source/_drafts/Video-js-6-0-0-RC-0-The-first-RC.md

 * Middleware.
 A brand new feature to interface between Video.js's techs and the player.

 ## Feature Spotlights
-Over the coming few weeks, wee'll post feature spotlights talking about the big new things that are happening.
+Over the coming weeks, we'll post feature spotlights talking about the big things that are happening.
-We might also revisit some old features as well.
+We might also revisit some old features.